Economy & Business

-“The system that is in place now just for Taiwan is really difficult, you might even say unachievable,” says Niels Steenberg, chairman of Offshore APAC for Siemens Gamesa Renewable Energy (SGRE), one of the world’s top offshore wind turbine manufacturers and a principal supplier to the Taiwan market.
-“The target is 100% (local content), which is impossible.
-Ultimately it will push up the costs of power”.
+“The item-based system that is in place now in Taiwan can be challenging to accommodate, as it could reduce necessary competition on the supplier end and ultimately risks pushing up the cost of offshore wind,” says Niels Steenberg, chairman of Offshore APAC for Siemens Gamesa Renewable Energy (SGRE), one of the world’s top offshore wind turbine manufacturers and a principal supplier to the Taiwan market.

 Further, the smaller scale of the industry serves as a disincentive to local investment.
 “If CSC [state-affiliated steelmaker China Steel Corporation] or the other smaller companies would like to take this jump to invest heavily into equipment and manufacturing capacity and technology for manufacturing [for offshore wind], is Taiwan’s scale enough to justify these investments?” asks Steven Chen, a partner in global financial advisory firm KPMG and its head of Renewable Industry.

 Still, local manufacturers see the opportunities and media reports are replete with news of partnerships between them and the foreign developers.
-Taiwanese shipbuilder CSBC, for example, has formed a joint venture with Dutch marine engineering firm DEME to form CDWE, which is entering the EPCI (engineering, procurement, construction, and installation) sector.
+Taiwanese shipbuilder CSBC, for example, has formed a joint venture with Dutch marine engineering firm DEME to form CDWE, which is entering the engineering, procurement, construction, and installation (EPCI) sector.
 CDWE is also building Taiwan’s first offshore wind installation vessel, the 216.5-meter-long Green Jade.
-MHI Vestas has signed multiple contracts with local suppliers, while Siemens Gamesa is building a major turbine assembly plant in the Taichung Harbour.
+MHI Vestas and Siemens Gamesa have both signed multiple contracts with local suppliers, and the latter is also building a regional turbine assembly plant in the Taichung Harbour.

 However, in early October media reports revealed that transition pieces delivered by steelmaker CSC and its subcontractor, CSBC, to Danish offshore wind developer Ørsted Taiwan developed cracks in the welds.
 While this could be dismissed as part of the learning curve for Taiwan’s industry in offshore wind, the issues reportedly will result in a nine-month delay for the installation of Ørsted’s Greater Changhua 1 & 2a offshore wind project and speculation that Ørsted would switch to different suppliers.
 “If the local suppliers are still struggling to meet the requirements and delivery schedule, Ørsted will have to take necessary actions to ensure the project time line will not be jeopardized,” the company was quoted as saying in media reports on 7 October.

 Even local manufacturers that are investing the necessary capital to compete in the global marketplace run the risk of butting up against the same sort of localisation requirements in other markets that Taiwan is deploying for itself.
-South Korea is aiming for 12GW of installed capacity by 2030, while Japan is targeting 10GW in the same time, with an additional 5.2GW for Vietnam.
-Each of these markets will likely have localisation requirements built into their plans.
+South Korea is aiming for 12GW of installed capacity by 2030, while Japan is targeting 10GW at the same time, with an additional 5.2GW for Vietnam.
+Each of these markets may also consider implementing localisation requirements.

 KPMG’s Chen, however, says that localisation policies in the region haven’t been finalised and that Taiwan’s sophisticated manufacturing sector and relatively cheaper costs compared with South Korea and Japan might give it an advantage.
 Chen expects that Japan’s market will be more open than Taiwan’s, giving Taiwanese manufacturers an advantage.